tinywatcher/tinywatcher/README.md

 # TinyWatcher

-**A tiny, zero-infrastructure observability tool for logs and system resources.**
+**A tiny, cross-platform observability tool for logs and system resources.
+Zero infrastructure required.**

 > "Finally, observability without the dashboards, agents, or cloud lock-in."